Taking Medications: Establishing a Routine

 • Insulin that is in use can be kept at room temperature.
 You only need to store unopened vials or pens in the refrigerator.

-• Don’t use any injected medicine past the expiration date.
+• Don’t use any injected medicine that is past the expiration date.